ant-media/ant-media-documentation/docs/guides/recording-live-streams/hls-recording.md

 Additionally, it's also possible to push HLS files directly to a remote endpoint without generating them on the local server in real-time, or alternatively, upload them via the standard procedure to an S3 bucket once the stream has finished.

-## Uploading HLS files to Cloud Storage
+## Record HLS files to Cloud Storage

-Before uploading files to S3 or any other cloud storage, let us first learn about the HTTP Endpoint.
+Before uploading files to S3 or any other cloud storage in real time, let us first learn about the HTTP Endpoint.

 ### HLS HTTP Endpoint